Rabeprazole (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver problems, osteoporosis, or a history of low magnesium levels in your blood.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver problems, lupus, osteoporosis, or vitamin B12 deficiency.

 Possible Side Effects While Using This Medicine